So Gone: Background and recording

-Missy Elliott crafted "So Gone" along with production duo Spike & Jamahl.

 "So Gone" was written and produced by rapper Missy Elliott along with Kenneth Cunningham and Jamahl Rye from duo Spike & Jamahl.
 Recorded by Demacio Castellon at Hit Factory Criteria in Miami, Florida, the song was mixed by Scott Kieklak, while Marcella Araica and Javier Valeverde both assisted in the audio engineering of "So Gone".
 Backing vocals for the track were recorded by Monica, with additional vocals provided by fellow R&B singer Tweet.
 Built around a prominent sample from the 1976 song "You Are Number One", originally performed by American vocal group The Whispers, writer Zyah Ahmonuel holds partial songwriter credits on the song.

 The record is one out of three Elliott-produced additions to the partially re-worked After the Storm album, commissioned by J Records head and executive producer Clive Davis after Elliott's 2002 success with her fourth studio album, Under Construction, and the delay of Monica's original third studio album, All Eyez On Me, the year before.
 It was conceived during a studio session week in the Goldmind recordings studios in Miami in early 2003, with most of it being "done in probably three or four hours."
 Speaking about its sound, Monica said in an interview with MTV News: "'So Gone' takes you back to when people first heard me.
 It's got that feeling like no holds barred, not trying to cater to any one audience."
 Initially recorded for the US re-release of All Eyez on Me, it was later featured on the re-tooled After the Storm album only.